Thomas Markle: In the media

 In 2018, Markle was the subject of considerable media speculation as to whether he would attend his daughter Meghan's wedding to Prince Harry, at Windsor Castle in the United Kingdom.
-He did not attend as he was recovering from heart surgery after being discharged from the hospital two days before the wedding.
-He later stated that he was never sent a formal invitation.
+He did not attend as his daughter said, he was recovering from heart surgery after being discharged from the hospital two days before the wedding.
+He later stated that he was never sent a formal invitation from his youngest child.

-In May 2018, a few days before the wedding, Markle became a subject of controversy after it was revealed that he had staged photographs for a paparazzi photographer in return for money.
+In May 2018, a few days before the wedding, Markle became a subject of controversy after it was falsely revealed that he had staged photographs for a paparazzi photographer in return for money.
 His elder daughter, Samantha, later stated that it was her idea, and that her father's motivation was not financial but "to show the world that [he's] getting in shape and doing great healthy things."
-Markle admitted that he initially had lied to Harry about the staged photos and later regretted his decision.
-Later it was reported that the photographer who took the pictures previously worked for Meghan and had been hired by her after she moved back to the United States.
-In November 2021, Markle sued the photo agency Coleman-Rayner in Los Angeles County Superior Court and sought $1 million in damages, alleging that the staged paparazzi photos were published without his approval and he was not given his 30% share of sales from images in accordance with their initial contract.
-In September 2022, a judge issued a restraining order instructing Markle to keep away from Jeff Rayner for the next two years as Rayner stated that Markle had threatened to kill him in his statements published in Tom Bower's book Revenge: Meghan, Harry and the War Between the Windsors.
+Markle admitted that he initially had told Harry about the staged photos and later regretted his decision.
+Later it was reported that the photographer who took the pictures previously worked for Markles youngest daughter Meghan and had been hired by Meghan after she moved back to the United States.
+In November 2021, Markle sued the photo agency Coleman-Rayner in Los Angeles County Superior Court and sought $1 million in damages, alleging that the staged paparazzi photos were published without his approval and he was not given his 30% share of sales from images in accordance with the initial contract.
+In September 2022, a judge issued a restraining order instructing Markle to keep away from Jeff Rayner for the next two years as Rayner stated that Markle had threatened to harm him in his published statements in Tom Bower's book Revenge: Meghan, Harry and the War Between the Windsors.
 The case against the photo agency was dismissed in January 2023.

 In June 2018, he appeared on Good Morning Britain in which he discussed his personal relationship with Meghan and his son-in-law.
 In another interview with The Mail on Sunday in July 2018, Markle said that his daughter "[would] be nothing without me.
-I made her the Duchess she is today."
-His continual paid interviews with the press reportedly damaged his relationship with his daughter, with whom he indicated he had not been in contact since the royal wedding.
+I made her the person she is today."
+His continual paid interviews with the press reportedly damaged his relationship with his youngest daughter, with whom he indicated he had not been in contact since her second wedding.